Hopeful fans gather in Paris, willing 'Les Bleus' to World Cup victory

 "Yeah!
 We believe in a win.
 N'golo Kante, you'll score.
 Grizou (Antoine Griezmann), you too.
 It's the final guys, let's do it!" screamed one man.

-At the foot of the Eiffel tower, builders were at work early to install one of the biggest TV screens imaginable - 140 square meters (1,500 square feet) in size and adapted to be watched in broad daylight, said construction manager Yvan Hinnemann.
+At the foot of the Eiffel tower, builders were at work early to install one of the biggest TV screens imaginable - 140 square meters in size and adapted to be watched in broad daylight, said construction manager Yvan Hinnemann.

 Along the Champs Elysees and at the Arc de Triomphe, French flags from the previous day's Bastille celebrations where still fluttering as some fans walked along the tree-lined avenue.